Dr-VR/cse120-unity-project/README.md

     4. Running Project
                 - Headset must be connected to PC (hardware requirements on manufacturer’s website)
                 - There are different windows and different tabs you can add to help you create your scene/environment.
-                    - Add ‘Console’ to your list of tabs to help debug and see current data output.
+                    - Add 'Console' to your list of tabs to help debug and see current data output.
                 - Press play button at the top of the project in Unity.
 To stop/end scene press play again.
     5. Understanding the Console outputs
                 - Currently the logs are outputting a normalized gaze data that comes from the ‘Handle2DEyes’ script from